pqrs-org/Karabiner-Elements/src/apps/localization/README.md

 top right of each tab’s content to avoid interfering with the toolbar tabs.
 Changes apply immediately, including catalog updates.
 If a saved language is no longer available in a successfully loaded catalog, the selection returns to `auto`.

+## Alert previews

+In Settings or EventViewer, hold Option to reveal the Debug sidebar item.
+Select Debug, then release Option to use the preview buttons.
+The sidebar item remains visible while Debug is selected.
+It is hidden when another page is selected unless Option is held.

+Each preview uses the application's normal alert presentation with sample data where needed, including borderless and full-page variants.
+The current app language is used.
+Click anywhere in the preview or press Escape to close it.
+Mouse and keyboard actions are intercepted without changing the alert's enabled appearance, and automatic navigation is suppressed.
+Settings includes the connection retry and advanced driver guidance variants.